linode/docs/docs/applications/containers/deploy-nodebalancers-with-linode-ccm/index.md

 To use the CCM, you must have a collection of Pods that need to be load balanced, usually from a [Deployment](/docs/applications/containers/kubernetes-reference/#deployment).
 For this example, you will create a Deployment that deploys three NGINX Pods, and then create a Service to expose those Pods to the internet using the Linode CCM.

-1. Create a Deployment manifest, describing the desired state of the three replica NGINX containers:
+1. Create a Deployment manifest describing the desired state of the three replica NGINX containers:

     {{< file "nginx-deployment.yaml" yaml >}}
 apiVersion: apps/v1